RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/3-Menus/2-where-to-find-a-list-of-all-menus/2-where-to-find-a-list-of-all-menus.md

 ## Accessing the list of Menus

-1. Navigate to Designer &gt; Menus &gt; All Menus
+1. Navigate to Designer > Menus > All Menus

     ![Navigate to all menus](<Navigate to All Menus.png>)
 2. (Optional) Double-Clicking on the Menu item will open it and enable you to edit it (To find out more about editing Menus see [How to configure a Menu Button in Command Bar](/docs/Rapid/4-Keyper%20Manual/2-Designer/3-Menus/3-menu-button-configuration/how-to-configure-a-command-bar-button/how-to-configure-a-command-bar-button.md))